Release Date: October 11, 2016

 This is within the Christian genre, but there is no mention of spiritual things.
 It is prominently a good vs. evil theme, although it isn’t overtly Christian.

 I wouldn’t recommend this one, but just because I didn’t like it doesn’t mean you won’t.
-So please don’t not read just because I didn’t like it.
+So please don’t choose not to read it just because I didn’t like it.

 I’m not sure if I’m going to continue reading this series or not.
 The author has potential in writing a great series, but I’m not sure that this one was for me.
 If I do read the next one, it would be because I want to see what happens to Ky.
 I’m also curious to see where she’s going with this series.